 - Don’t micromanage your rep. Instead provide them with time and space to creatively discover answers for themselves.
 Make sure you factor in time spent on self-investment where they can learn new skills and reflect on things they have done (both well and poor).
 This can give them a new perspective and energy.

-If you make ownership a core value at your workplace not only will it bring about successful sales results, but it will also encourage a happy caring team of individuals.
-These people will behave responsibly, and work to a high standard that you can all be proud of.
+Finally, If you make ownership a core value at your workplace you will see successful sales results with deals that win.
+You will also be promoting a happy caring team workforce.
+These people will behave responsibly and work to a high standard that you can all be proud of.